donaldnevermore/mini-react/README.md

 ﻿# Introduction

-`Beact` is a simple and light-weight frontend web framework written in `TypeScript`.
+`Mini React` is a react-like frontend web framework written in `TypeScript`.
-It is similar to `react` but with some improvements.

 # Quick start